lakillo/archaeology-machine-learning/CONTRIBUTING.md

 2. fork and clone the repo, and make a new branch (see instructions in [🎣 make a pull request](https://github.com/lakillo/archaeology-machine-learning/blob/main/CONTRIBUTING.md#-making-a-pull-request))
 3. add your contributions to the csv file (data/archaeology-machine-learning-data.csv)

->> [!IMPORTANT] where should I add things in the csv?
->
->Don't worry about the order you add things in!
-Just add your contributions to the next available row of the csv file.
->
+> [!IMPORTANT]
-> We have a github action which automatically sorts the csv after each commit and keeps it neat and tidy 🧹🤖.
+> Add your contributions to the next available row of the csv file.
+We have a github action which automatically sorts the csv after each commit to keep it neat and tidy 🧹🤖

 3. [🎣 make a pull request](https://github.com/lakillo/archaeology-machine-learning/blob/main/CONTRIBUTING.md#-making-a-pull-request)